psu13/mutable-hakyll/posts/yoneda-speedrun.md

 $\mathop{\mathit{Arrows}}(X, f) = f \circ -$, which I find a bit odd because now we are overloading the kinds of things that can go into the "$-$" slot.

-Check over this formula in your head, and note that there are *two* function applications (one for the functor, and one inside that for the post-composition arrow), and two different kinds of placeholder.

 Other notations for this functor include
 $\mathop{\mathit{Hom}}(X, -)$,